 Variations

-- Use a combination of pork and beef mince
+- Use a mix of beef and pork mince.

-- Swap the coconut milk for normal cream or coconut cream.
+- Swap coconut milk for cream or coconut cream.

 What to serve with curried mince